sehteria/T6-ZM-Weapons/README.md

 # T6ZM zm_weapons
-Adding weapons from other maps to Tranzit & its survival maps
+Adding weapons from all maps to all the maps.
+(Tranzit, Nuketown, Die Rise, Mob of the Dead and Origins)

-All weapons are Pack-a-Punchable with the Tranzit Pack-a-Punch camo and have been added to the mystery box.
+All weapons are Pack-a-Punchable with the map specific Pack-a-Punch camo and have been added to the mystery box.

 ### Weapons added to Tranzit:
-#### Tranzit
-- M16A1 - Assault Rifle
-- AK74u Extended Clip - Submachine Gun
+- AK-74u Extended Clip
-- B23R Extended Clip - Pistol
+- B23R Extended Clip
-- Remington 870 MCS - Shotgun
-#### Shared (Nuketown, Die Rise, Mob of the Dead, Buried & Origins)
-- AN94 - Assault Rifle | Die Rise, Buried
-- PDW-57 - Submachine Gun | Die Rise, Buried
-- Thompson - Submachine Gun | Mob of the Dead, Origins
-- LSAT - Light Machine Gun | Nuketown, Die Rise, Buried
-- SVU-AS - Sniper | Die Rise, Buried
-#### Nuketown
-- M27 - Assault Rifle
-#### Mob of the Dead
-- AK47 - Assault Rifle
-- Uzi - Submachine Gun
+- Uzi
+- Thompson
+- AK-47
+- MP40 Stalker
+- SCAR-H
+- MG08/15
-- Death Machine - Special [Limited 1]
+- Death Machine [Limited 1]
-#### Buried
-- Remington New Model Army - Revolver
-#### Origins
-- Scar-H - Assault Rifle
-- STG44 - Assault Rifle
-- Skorpion EVO - Submachine Gun
+- Skorpion EVO
-- MP40 Adjustable Stock - Submachine Gun
-- MG08/15 - Light Machine Gun
+- M27
-- KSG - Shotgun
+- KSG
+- PDW-57
+- STG-44
-- Ballista - Sniper
+- Ballista
+- Remington New Model Army
+- AN-94
+- SVU-AS
+- LSAT
-- Mauser C96 - Pistol
+- Mauser C96

 *[Limited #] means can only be obtained by # person(s) from the mystery box*

-*The category "Tranzit" are weapons which were already in the files, but were disabled in the mystery box and have been enabled with a change to the B23R and AK74u when getting them from the mystery box*
+### Weapons added to Nuketown
+- AK-74u Extended Clip
+- B23R Extended Clip
+- Uzi
+- Thompson
+- AK-47
+- MP40 Stalker
+- SCAR-H
+- MG08/15
+- Death Machine [Limited 1]
+- Skorpion EVO
+- KSG
+- PDW-57
+- STG-44
+- Ballista
+- Remington New Model Army
+- AN-94
+- SVU-AS
+- Mauser C96

+*[Limited #] means can only be obtained by # person(s) from the mystery box*

+### Weapons added to Die Rise
+- AK-74u Extended Clip
+- B23R Extended Clip
+- Uzi
+- Thompson
+- AK-47
+- MP40 Stalker
+- SCAR-H
+- MG08/15
+- Death Machine [Limited 1]
+- Skorpion EVO
+- M27
+- KSG
+- STG-44
+- Ballista
+- Remington New Model Army
+- LSAT
+- Mauser C96

+*[Limited #] means can only be obtained by # person(s) from the mystery box*

+### Weapons added to Mob of the Dead
+- AK-74u Extended Clip
+- B23R Extended Clip
+- MP40 Stalker
+- SCAR-H
+- MG08/15
+- Skorpion EVO
+- M27
+- KSG
+- STG-44
+- Ballista
+- Remington New Model Army
+- AN-94
+- SVU-AS
+- Mauser C96
+- Chicom CQB
+- SMR
+- M16
+- Type 95
+- M8A1
+- M1216
+- RPD
+- HAMR
+- Python
+- KAP 45
+- War Machine

+### Weapons added to Buried
+- AK-74u Extended Clip
+- B23R Extended Clip
+- Uzi
+- Thompson
+- AK-47
+- MP40 Stalker
+- SCAR-H
+- MG08/15
+- Death Machine [Limited 1]
+- Skorpion EVO
+- M27
+- KSG
+- STG-44
+- Ballista
+- Mauser C96
+- Chicom CQB
+- Type 95
+- M8A1
+- RPD
+- Python

+*[Limited #] means can only be obtained by # person(s) from the mystery box*

+### Weapons added to Origins
+- Uzi
+- AK-47
+- Death Machine [Limited 1]
+- M27
+- Remington New Model Army
+- AN-94
+- LSAT
+- SVU-AS
+- M8A1
+- RPD
+- SMR
+- M16
+- Barrett M82A1
+- MP5K
+- MTAR
+- Olympia
+- S12
+- M1911
+- Judge
+- RPG

 ### Note
-All these weapons being added to the mystery box messed with the mystery box cycling.
-It wouldn't show the new weapons after a specific amount of weapons had been added, It was just a small detail.
-I didn't come up with a permanent solution because of lack of time and found an alternative temporary solution.
-I removed some weapons which were visible when the mystery box was cycling thru weapons, but are removed now for the custom weapons to be in the mystery box cycling.
-This doesn't mean you can't get the weapons from the mysterybox, because you can.
-I specifically picked the weapons myself.
-See here below to see which weapons won't be seen when the mystery box is cycling
-All these weapons being added to the mystery box messed with the mystery box cycling.
-It wouldn't show the new weapons after a specific amount of weapons had been added, It was just a small detail.
-I didn't come up with a permanent solution because of lack of time and found an alternative temporary solution.
-I removed some weapons which were visible when the mystery box was cycling thru weapons, but won't show now.
-This doesn't mean you can't get the weapons from the mysterybox if they are not visible when the mystery box is cycling, because you can.
-I specifically picked the weapons myself.
-See here below to see which weapons won't be seen when the mystery box is cycling

-#### Removed weapons from mystery box cycling
-- KAP-40 - Pistol
-- Chicom CQB - Submachine Gun
-- S12 - Shotgun
-- M1216 - Shotgun
-- SMR - Assault Rifle
-- War Machine - Special
-- Ballistic Knife - Special
+#### AK-74u and B23R

+You can buy ammo from the wallbuys of AK74u and B23R when having the AK74u Extended clip or B23R Extended clip on any map

 ### Upcoming updates
-I'm already working on the next update with adding support for other maps and organizing things in general, shouldn't take too long for the next update hopefully
+Better Pack-a-Punch camo coverage

+There won't be 'big' changes to this mod probably, mostly details and small changes, addons or bug fixes.
+Keep an eye on the Plutonium forum for any potential updates.

 I want to thank y'all for the support!